Skip to main content

 • For an example of how realized gain losses are calculated, you can view the example calculations for invoices here: When does realized gain-loss (RGL) happen, and how is it calculated?

-• All FX gains/losses will be credited into this account.
+• All FX gains/losses will be recorded as a debit/credit in this account.

 • FX Unrealized Currency (Gains)/Loss